How do I apply for admission?Graduate Admissions COVID-19 Response

 WHAT IS THE DEADLINE FOR ADMISSION?

-Beyond that we evaluate complete applications until we run out of time at the end of each semester.
+We evaluate complete applications until we run out of time at the end of each semester.
 Then we stop and defer remaining applications to the next semester.

 Additional requirements may be found on the Graduate School and International Education page.